-- F-315 King County shall develop criteria to evaluate energy projects to determine if the operations and maintenance cost savings over the life of an energy project's assets exceed the implementation costs, taking into account alternative funding mechanisms available for energy efficiency and renewable energy projects. - F-316 Efficient energy consumption, conservation, the use of renewable technologies, and energy responsible land use decisions should be a priority in King County.
+Assessment calculator to evaluate energy projects to determine if the operations and maintenance cost savings over the life of an energy project's assets exceed the implementation costs, taking into account ((alternative funding mechanisms available for)) all identified costs associated with energy efficiency and renewable energy projects.

+Efficient energy consumption, conservation, the use of renewable technologies, and energy responsible land use decisions should be a priority in King County.
 King County promotes the maximum use of energy conservation and renewable energy resources now, while leaving options for increasing conservation and renewable technologies in the future.